GlibGozer/GlibGozer.github.io/index.md

-## Welcome to GitHub Pages
+## Welcome to GlibGozer.

-You can use the [editor on GitHub](https://github.com/GlibGozer/GlibGozer.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+I am, probably the same as you, a fanatic coder and Discord user.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+This website is for open source and my own created Discord bots.

 ### Markdown